Italian Pasta Fagioli Recipe

 TO SERVE:

 • Remove the bay leaves and parmesan rind and discard.
-Stir in the butter and parsley.
+Stir in 2 tablespoons butter and 3 tablespoons Italian parsley.

-• Spoon about 1/2 cup of cooked orzo into a bowl.
+• Spoon about ½ cup of cooked pasta into a bowl.
 Spoon 2-3 ladles of soup over the pasta.
-Garnish with extra parmesan cheese and parsley.
+Garnish with extra parmesan cheese and Italian parsley.
 Enjoy!

 NUTRITION: